-ATAR is Australian Tertiary Admission Rank received by the student excluding adjustment factors
+ATAR is the Australian Tertiary Admission Rank received by the student excluding adjustment factors.

-Selection Rank includes an applicant’s ATAR plus adjustment factors.
-Lowest Selection Rank is the minimum required for an offer in a particular course in the previous selection period.
+Selection rank includes an applicant’s ATAR plus adjustment factors.
+Lowest selection rank is the minimum ATAR required for an offer in a particular course in the previous selection period.

 What are adjustment factors?

 Adjustment factors (previously bonus points) may be made to an applicant’s ATAR to produce a selection rank.
 Examples are performance in specific subjects, equity and personal factors (SEAS) and La Trobe access schemes.
 Additional aggregate points are limited to twenty points.

 The student profile table gives an indication of the likely peer cohort for commencing students in each undergraduate course at La Trobe.
 It provides information on students that were enrolled at 31st March (the census date), including international students.
 The student profile shows applicant background information.